Our Licensed Counselors

 In this season of life, Tom enjoys spending time with family, especially his two grandchildren.
 He is married to Vickey (39 years) and has three sons.
 In his spare time, he also enjoys reading and taking long walks with his Australian Shepherd.

-Vioneth Villatoro-Ramirez has a Masters degree in Mental Health and Clinical Counseling from Denver Seminary and is a Registered Psychotherapist in the state of Colorado.
+Vioneth Villatoro-Ramirez has a Masters degree in Mental Health and Clinical Counseling from Denver Seminary and is a Licensed Professional Counselor in the state of Colorado.
+She is trained in the use of Eye Movement Desensitization and Reprocessing (EMDR).
 Vioneth also holds a Masters degree in Christian Ministry from the Central American Theological Seminary in Guatemala.

 In her current practice, Vioneth works with a variety of issues such as conflict resolution, depression, anxiety and problems in marriage relationships.
 Her passion as a psychotherapist is to help individuals and couples, particularly couples involved in Christian Ministry.
 Her objective is that the ministers of God experience in their marriage the restoration that comes from a loving and merciful God who always is willing to give a second chance to whom comes with a sincere heart looking for help.

 Currently, Wilmer and Vioneth lead the Hispanic Initiatives of Denver Seminary where Vioneth is one of the professors of the IDEAL Institute and the founder and current Director of the OASIS women’s program, which provides a safe space for the development of the women involved in the Christian Ministry and is speaker at women and couples retreats.
+Vioneth is the Director of Prepare-Enrich trainings in Spanish and is the first person in the United States to train Prepare-Enrich facilitators through Denver Seminary’s Hispanic Initiatives.
 Vioneth and her husband Wilmer have been married for nearly 20 years and are parents of Wilmer Esteban and Krista Sofia who have been very supportive in their Ministry and are involved in Youth Ministry in their local Church Mission Hills Church in Littleton, Colorado where they currently reside.